doctrine/mongodb-odm/README.markdown

     $dm->persist($profile);
     $dm->flush();

-If you want to query for the Profile and load the Image association in a query you can use:
+If you want to query for the Profile and load the Image reference in a query you can use:

     $profile = $dm->createQuery('Profile')
-        ->loadAssociation('image')
+        ->loadReference('image')
         ->where('name', 'Jonathan H. Wage')
         ->getSingleResult();